 There are always exceptions to the rule.
 In this case, it's possible to obtain a secure FTP server that doesn't come with the additional costs mentioned above.
-For instance, if you download a copy of the JSCAPE MFT Server Starter Edition, you would already gain access to a free, fully-functional managed file transfer server.
+For instance, if you download a copy of the JSCAPE MFT Server Starter Edition, you would gain access to a free, fully functional managed file transfer server.

-- Supports several other file transfer protocols like FTPS, SFTP, AS2, HTTPS, WebDAV, and many others;
+- Supports additional file transfer protocols, including FTPS, SFTP, AS2, HTTPS, WebDAV, and many more

-- Is loaded with security features like detailed logging, data-in-motion and data-at-rest encryption, dynamic blocking of IPs or user accounts, mulitple password policy options, two factor authentication, data loss prevention, and many others; and
+- Contains security features like detailed logging, data-in-motion and data-at-rest encryption, dynamic blocking of IPs or user accounts, multiple password policy options, two factor authentication, data loss prevention and many others

-- Features an extensible API for Trigger actions, functions, report metrics and authentication modules.
+- Provides an extensible API for Trigger actions, functions, report metrics and authentication modules